 This is the case with phosphoric acid evaporators.
 During first stages, phosphate rock is attacked by sulfuric acid.
-This reaction produces the main product, H_3PO_4 , and calcium sulfate (CaSO4), and they are separated by solid-liquid filters (BREF, 2007).
-After filtering CaSO4, evaporation is often employed to yield higher concentrations of H_3PO_4 .
-Calcium sulfate have a solubility around 7 g/L in 30% phosphoric acid (TABER, 1905) which means that this component can be carried in solid as well as diluted form.
+This reaction produces the main product, H_3PO_4 , and $CaSO_4$, and they are separated by solid-liquid filters.
+After filtering $CaSO_4$, evaporation is often employed to yield higher concentrations of H_3PO_4 . $CaSO_4$ has a solubility around 7 g/L in 30% phosphoric acid which means that this component can be carried in solid as well as diluted form.
 This salt has a high fouling aspect and is difficult to remove, since it forms plaster.

-Solids accumulation decrease mist eliminator free cross-sectional area, causing pressure drop increase.
-Higher pressure drop reduces evaporation capacity.
-Therefore, the mist eliminator is removed for cleaning and installed again - or replaced in extreme cases.
+Solids accumulation decreases the mist eliminator's free cross-sectional area, causing pressure drop increase.
+A higher pressure drop reduces evaporation capacity.
+Therefore, the mist eliminator must be removed for cleaning and installed again - or replaced in extreme cases.
 Besides downtime, which is costly, cleaning with high pressure water can damage the blades, decreasing equipment lifespan.

-In this situation, MaxiChevron® coupled with MaxiWashTM is recommended, since they will remove both CaSO4 plasters, particles and H_3PO_4 solution.
+In this situation, a MaxiChevron® coupled with MaxiWashTM is recommended, since they will remove both CaSO4 plasters, particles and H3PO4 solution.

-MaxiChevron® is a vane type mist eliminator, it consists of a series of vane modules appropriately spaced, either horizontally or vertically positioned.
-The material can be made of alloy, thermoplastic or composite.
+The former is a vane type mist eliminator that consists of a series of vane modules appropriately spaced, either horizontally or vertically positioned.
+The material can be made of alloy, thermoplastic or composite (Figure 4).
 It is ideal for systems that work with high solid content or viscous fluids that foul other equipment, reducing effective area, leading to its wearing.
-Figure 5 has a MaxiChevron® made of plastic.